 It’s also a super-easy way to track your own personal progress.
 If your net worth is going up year-over-year, then it’s a very good indicator that you are headed in the right financial direction.

-Month-over-month, year-over-year, you can actually see the impact of your different financial moves and how they are affecting you, your investment goals, and retirement goals.
+Month-over-month, year-over-year, you can actually see the impact of your different financial moves and how they are affecting you, your investment goals, and your retirement goals.